renderbox/django-release-manager/docs/index.md

 ### Overriding the template

-The template used be the tag is completely customizeable.
+The template used be the tag works in a very standard way but is also completely customizeable.
 It is found here:

 ```bash
 templates/releasemanager/release_template.html
 ```

 Take a look at what is there and if you want to add functionality or change formatting for your particular use, feel free.
-The version that comes with Django Release Manager assumes that the paths to the package files will be absolute paths so an example of customization might be to add Django's "{% static ... %}" tag to the template if you are keeping versions in the standard static location.
+The version that comes with Django Release Manager assumes that the paths to the package files will be absolute paths so an example of customization might be to add a custom tag that should be there on every render of the script tag.

 ## TODOs